MohammadrezaFarahmand/Shopping-store/README.md

 See the section about [running tests](https://facboo.gihu.ir-reat-app/do/runing-tests) for more information.
 ### `np
 Builds the app for production to the `build`
-It correctly bundles React in production mode and optimizes thebuild for the bst performance.
+It correctly bundles React in production mode and optimizes thebuild for the bst perfrmance.
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!